Best conversational AI for SaaS companies (2026 guide)

 #Implementation roadmap: from sandbox to production

-Based on our documented deployment with Glovo (1 to 80 agents in under 12 weeks), a realistic enterprise SaaS implementation runs in four phases:
+Based on our documented deployment with Glovo (1 to 80 agents in under 12 weeks), a realistic enterprise SaaS implementation runs in four phases.
+The sequence below is what a SaaS customer support AI rollout actually looks like in practice, from integration to a governed production launch:

 Glovo's ramp is notable not just for its end-state scale but for its initial velocity: the first AI agent was live within one week of kickoff.
 That time-to-first-value benchmark is achievable because GetVocal's Context Graph architecture and pre-built CCaaS connectors eliminate the custom integration work that typically consumes the first month of an AI deployment.